 Do all Solo 401(k) Plans Allow Non-Deductible Contributions?

 Not all Solo 401(k) plans allow non-deductible contributions.
-You must check the plan documents to confirm that the plan allows for non-deductible contributions.
+In other words, not all Solo 401(k) plans allow you to make Mega Backdoor Roth Solo 401(k) contributions.
+Before you do anything, you must review your plan documents to confirm that the plan allows for non-deductible contributions.

-At IRA Financial Group, our Solo 401(k) plan allows for nondeductible contributions along with pre-tax and Roth contributions.
-If you have any questions, contact IRA Financial Group directly at 800-472-0646 and a 401(k) specialist can assist you.
+The IRA Financial Self-Directed Solo 401(k) plan allows a business owner to take advantage of the Mega Backdoor Roth Solo 401(k) strategy, with both pretax and Roth contributions.
+If you have any questions, contact IRA Financial directly at 800-472-0646 and one of our 401(k) specialists can assist you.